The Greater Earth System

 The Sun-Earth-Moon System of Greater Earth

-As the principles of both life and cognition are essential features of the Earth’s evolution, Vernadsky believed that these must have been implicit in the Earth all along eventually forming a sphere of human thought encircling the Earth and recognizing that humankind was becoming a powerful geological force.
-[33] The concept of the noosphere, which is derived from “nous” the Greek word for the mind, is jointly attributed to Pierre Teilhard de Chardin, Édouard Le Roy and Vernadsky who were all in contact with each other at the time.
-[34] The British biologist George E. Hutchinson who is considered as the “father of modern ecology”, was one of the first western scientists who expressed an interest in the view that life is a geochemical process of the Earth and that all processes of ecological systems: whether they be biological, physical or geological should be considered together.
-35]
+As the principles of both life and cognition are essential features of the Earth’s evolution, Vernadsky believed that these must have been implicit in the Earth all along eventually forming a sphere of human thought encircling the Earth and recognizing that humankind was becoming a powerful geological force [13].
+The concept of the noosphere, which is derived from “nous” the Greek word for the mind, is jointly attributed to Pierre Teilhard de Chardin, Édouard Le Roy and Vernadsky who were all in contact with each other at the time [14].
+The British biologist George E. Hutchinson who is considered as the “father of modern ecology”, was one of the first western scientists who expressed an interest in the view that life is a geochemical process of the Earth and that all processes of ecological systems: whether they be biological, physical or geological should be considered together [15].

 The Astronautical Aspect

 In 1959, the Soviet Union sent the first spacecraft Luna 1, 2 and 3 to successfully orbit and impact the Moon.
 In 1966, Luna 9 and 10 made the first soft landings and between 1970 and 1976 Luna spacecraft 16, 20 and 24 returned samples of lunar soil and rock to the Earth.
 Two Soviet/Russian Lunokhod rovers landed on the Moon in 1970 and 1973.
 Following President John F. Kennedy’s 1961 announcement of what became the Apollo program to send US astronauts to the Moon and to return them safely, a number of spacecraft were sent to orbit the Moon.
 Between 1969 and 1972, a total 24 US astronauts visited the Moon.
 Of these, 12 astronauts physically walked on its surface.
 Since then, the European Space Agency, India, Japan and China have successfully orbited the Moon and confirmed the discovery of lunar water.
 In 2013, China’s Change’3 landed a lunar rover on the Moon.
 Change’4 achieved humanity’s first soft landing on the far side of the Moon on January 3, 2019.
 In 2019 Israel’s spacecraft Beresheet crashed while attempting a soft landing and later in 2019, India launched Chandrayaan-2 with a lunar rover aboard but the landing was also unsuccessful.
-Yet, all of these activities have extended human civilization even further into the region of Greater Earth and onto the surface of our closest celestial neighbor.
+Since then, a number of space probes have landed on the Moon successfully: Chandrayaan-3 (2023), Odysseus / Intuative Machines M-1 (2024), Chang’e 6 (2024), Blue Ghost 1 (2025) and Intuative Machines IM-2 in 2025.
+In 2026, the United States launched Artemis II which successfully orbited the Moon with four astronauts aboard.
+All of these activities have extended human civilization into the nearest region of Greater Earth and even onto the surface of our closest celestial neighbor.

-Furthermore, the outer boundary of Greater Earth provides excellent locations for observing the Sun, our planet and the entire Cosmos.
-At a distance of 1.5 million km between the Earth and the Sun is a place called Lagrange Point 1 (L1) A Lagrange point is a location in space where the combined gravitational forces of two large bodies, such as Earth and the Sun or Earth and the Moon, equal the centrifugal force felt by a much smaller third body.
-[44]
+The outer boundary of Greater Earth provides excellent locations for observing the Sun, our planet and the entire Cosmos.
+At a distance of 1.5 million km between the Earth and the Sun is a place called Lagrange Point 1 (L1) in the Earth-Sun system.
+A Lagrange point is a location in space where the combined gravitational forces of two large bodies, such as Earth and the Sun or Earth and the Moon, equal the centrifugal force felt by a much smaller third body [23].
+The Earth-Sun Lagrange Points determine the outer edge of Earth’s sphere of gravtational influence.

-Here is where NASA’s Deep Space Climate Observatory (DSCOVR) and its Earth Polychromatic Imaging Camera (EPIC) are located.
-Designed to study Earth’s climate, EPIC takes a photo of the Earth every two hours – in essence our planet is continuously observing itself.
-[45] L1 is also a useful spot for observing the Sun and the Solar and Heliospheric Observatory (SOHO) and the Advanced Composition Explorer (ACE) to study the structure of the Sun, the solar wind and to provide forecasts of solar storms have also been placed there.
+Lagrange Point 1 is where NASA’s Deep Space Climate Observatory (DSCOVR) and its Earth Polychromatic Imaging Camera (EPIC) are located.
+Designed to study Earth’s climate, EPIC takes a photo of the Earth every two hours – in essence our planet is continuously observing itself [24].
+L1 is also a useful spot for observing the Sun and the Solar and Heliospheric Observatory (SOHO) and the Advanced Composition Explorer (ACE) to study the structure of the Sun, the solar wind and to provide forecasts of solar storms have also been placed there.

 Conclusions